spexod/iSLAT/README.md

-Make sure you have [git](https://github.com/git-guides/install-git) and [pip](https://pip.pypa.io/en/stable/installation/) installed, then run these terminal commands sequentially from within the folder where you wish iSLAT to be installed:
+Make sure you have [git](https://github.com/git-guides/install-git) and [pip](https://pip.pypa.io/en/stable/installation/) installed, then run these terminal commands sequentially from within the folder where you wish your local copy of iSLAT to be:

     git clone https://github.com/spexod/iSLAT
     cd iSLAT